Transfer Tales: How Hughes returned to United

 Mark Hughes is a player forever etched into the folklore of Manchester United.

-After an initial spell with the club that saw him Catalan-bound to represent FC Barcelona, Hughes returned to the Reds under the guidance of Sir Alex Ferguson.
+After an initial spell with the club that saw him Catalonia-bound to represent Barcelona, Hughes returned to the Reds, when Alex Ferguson saw it as a gift for the supporters who had adored him following his rise up through the ranks.

-His second stint at the club saw him break new ground as he helped build a footballing dynasty out of Old Trafford.
+His second stint at the club saw him break new ground as he helped build a footballing dynasty at Old Trafford.

-Mark’s football journey soon ventured into management following his retirement, but his contribution to the English game as a player will fondly be remembered by Reds far and wide.
+Mark’s football journey soon ventured into management following his retirement, and he is still doing it, at Carlisle United, but his contribution to the English game as a player will fondly be remembered by Reds far and wide.

 Hughes: How Cantona made a difference Video